STEMAIVERSE Heads to Jeddah with the Space Prize KSA Future Innovator Challenge

 July 5–7, 2026 — Effat University, Jeddah, Saudi Arabia

 We’re thrilled to share that STEMAIVERSE has been selected as the on-the-ground delivery partner for the inaugural Space Prize KSA 'Future Innovator Challenge', hosted at Effat University this July.
-Together with the Space Prize Foundation, we’ll be running the flagship Jeddah Space Camp from July 5–7, 2026 — three days of astronaut talks, rocket builds, and AI-powered STEM exploration for 80–100 young innovators from across Jeddah.
+Together with the Space Prize Foundation, we’ll be running the flagship Jeddah Space Camp from July 5–7, 2026.
+This event will feature astronaut talks, rocket builds, and AI-powered STEM exploration for 80–100 young innovators from across Jeddah.

-Space Prize Launches First-Ever KSA Future Innovator Challenge, Advancing Vision 2030 Through Space Education and STEAM Leadership
+Space Prize Launches First-Ever KSA Future Innovator Challenge

-Jeddah, Saudi Arabia — The Space Prize Foundation, a global nonprofit dedicated to advancing gender equity and youth participation in the space economy, announces the launch of the Space Prize KSA Future Innovator Challenge, empowering students ages 12–18 to shape the technologies of tomorrow.
+Jeddah, Saudi Arabia — The Space Prize Foundation is a global nonprofit dedicated to advancing gender equity and youth participation in the space economy.
+They have announced the launch of the Space Prize KSA Future Innovator Challenge.
+This initiative empowers students ages 12–18 to shape the technologies of tomorrow.

-Anchored in the Kingdom’s rapidly advancing STEAM ecosystem and fully aligned with Vision 2030, the Challenge invites students from across Saudi Arabia to explore the future of space, sustainability, and innovation through a multi-stage program that will include a flagship Jeddah Space Camp and a final awards ceremony held during the Future Investment Initiative (FII) in October 2026.
+Anchored in the Kingdom’s rapidly advancing STEAM ecosystem, the Challenge aligns with Vision 2030.
+It invites students from across Saudi Arabia to explore the future of space, sustainability, and innovation.
+The program includes a flagship Jeddah Space Camp and a final awards ceremony during the Future Investment Initiative (FII) in October 2026.

 “Our mission is to democratize access to space education.
 Saudi Arabia’s vision for technological advancement and its investment in young innovators make the Kingdom a pivotal launchpad for the future of space,” said Roman Chiporukha, Founder of the Space Prize Foundation.
 “At its core, Space Prize KSA reflects a simple but powerful belief: Saudi youth are ready to lead the world in the sciences of the future.”

-Central to this mission is the support of Effat University, which serves as the academic and innovation hub for the program.
+Central to this mission is the support of Effat University.
+This institution serves as the academic and innovation hub for the program.
 As a pioneer in transformative education, Effat University provides the advanced infrastructure and research environment necessary to nurture young talent.
-By hosting the intensive Jeddah Space Camp in July 2026, the university acts as a bridge between classroom learning and the professional space industry, fostering an ecosystem where technical skill meets entrepreneurial vision.
+By hosting the intensive Jeddah Space Camp in July 2026, the university acts as a bridge between classroom learning and the professional space industry.
+This fosters an ecosystem where technical skill meets entrepreneurial vision.

 To ensure meaningful educational impact across the Kingdom, school participation in the Space Prize open-source curriculum is mandatory for student eligibility.
-During the national rollout, the Space Prize team will meet with principals, Heads of Science, and academic directors to introduce the curriculum and support its integration into coursework, STEM days, and after-school clubs.
+During the national rollout, the Space Prize team will meet with principals, Heads of Science, and academic directors.
+They will introduce the curriculum and support its integration into coursework, STEM days, and after-school clubs.

-Four top innovators will each receive high-value prizes and elite honors, along with ongoing mentorship and advanced experiential learning opportunities.
+Four top innovators will each receive high-value prizes and elite honors.
+They will also gain ongoing mentorship and advanced experiential learning opportunities.
 Additional prizes and recognitions will be revealed during the program’s concluding moment at FII.

 The Space Prize Foundation brings a proven global model to the Kingdom.
-Across its international challenges, the foundation has increased young women’s interest in STEM by 32% and engaged students in hands-on space experiences ranging from ZERO-G flights to CubeSat missions.
-Its open-source Space Education Curriculum, developed by practicing teachers and space experts, includes 8 modules, 40 sections, 500+ sources, and 135 educational videos, making it the world’s most comprehensive free resource for space education.
+Across its international challenges, the foundation has increased young women’s interest in STEM by 32%.
+It has engaged students in hands-on space experiences ranging from ZERO-G flights to CubeSat missions.
+Its open-source Space Education Curriculum, developed by practicing teachers and space experts, includes 8 modules, 40 sections, 500+ sources, and 135 educational videos.
+This makes it the world’s most comprehensive free resource for space education.

 For program details, school participation guidelines, and updates on the KSA Challenge, visit spaceprize.org or contact Dr. Maryam Sani at drmaryam@spaceprize.org.